Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

 Refer to Immunization of Travellers in Part 3 for additional general information.

 It is recommended that all health care workers be immune to rubella.
 Health care workers who do not have documented evidence of receiving one dose of rubella-containing vaccine on or after their first birthday, or laboratory evidence of immunity, or a history of laboratory confirmed rubella disease should receive one dose of MMR vaccine.
+Susceptible people who work with children (e.g. child care workers, teachers, health care workers) are priorities for rubella immunization, especially non-pregnant susceptible women of childbearing age.
 Refer to Immunization of Workers in Part 3 for additional general information.

-Post-exposure MMR vaccination does not prevent or alter the clinical severity of rubella after exposure; however, if exposure to rubella does not cause infection, post-exposure vaccination with MMR vaccine should induce protection against subsequent infection.
+Post-exposure MMR vaccination does not prevent or alter the clinical severity of rubella after exposure; however, it should be given to susceptible individuals because exposure may not result in infection, and the MMR vaccine will induce protection against subsequent exposures.
 There is no evidence of increased risk of adverse reactions from immunization with MMR vaccine if an individual is already immune to one or more components of the vaccine or infected by rubella virus.

 During rubella outbreaks, susceptible people should be given MMR vaccine promptly without prior serologic testing.
 In consultation with public health officials, it may be appropriate to vaccinate pregnant women.